mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 Nodes capable of responding to PIBD segment request messages advertise the flag `PIBD_HIST_1` denoted by hex `0x40` (binary `0b0100_0000`) in their capabilities field.

 Note that there is a previous flag in the core implementation `PIBD_HIST` denoted by hex `0x10` (binary `0b0001_0000`).
-While this flag was rolled out along with segmentation capabilities in grin-core 5.0 in anticipation of a full PIBD implementation, a bug in the original segmentation code unfortunately means this flag is unusable.
+This flag was rolled out along with segmentation capabilities in Grin 5.0.0 in anticipation of a full PIBD implementation.
+However, a bug in the original segmentation code unfortunately means this flag is unusable.
 See https://github.com/mimblewimble/grin/pull/3705 for further details.

 #### Segment creation

 A node responds to a PIBD segment request by creating a segment of an underlying MMR along with a merkle proof demonstrating inclusion in the complete MMR up to a position represented by the current horizon header.

-Note that the responding node must always respond with segments corresponding to the consensus-agreed horizon header (and it is not possible for a nodes to explicitly request a segment for any other header).
+Note that the responding node must always respond with segments corresponding to the consensus-agreed horizon header and it is not possible for a node to explicitly request a segment for any other header.

 #### Horizon Header Height

 The horizon header height is a consensus-derived agreed header below which the UTXO set is deemed to be outside of the possiblity of re-org.
-(This is the header on which the original `txhashset.zip` method is based).
-This can simply be thought of as 'the UTXO set as it stood as of a certain block'.
+(This is the header on which the original `txhashset.zip` method is based.)
+This can simply be thought of as 'the TXO set as it stood as of a certain block'.

 The current horizon header height is determined by subtracting a state sync threshold (2 'days' worth of grin blocks) from the current header height.
 This height is then 'rounded down' to a height representing the start of a 12 'grin-block-hour' window, which remains the horizon header for that 12 hour window.
 The exact calculation of this height is: